exocad/SVNHistorySearcher/readme.md

 You can open TortoiseSVN too see die difference by double clicking of clicking the "Open in Tortoise" button.

 ## Important
+SVNHistorySearcher only works if you have read-access to the entire repository.

 There is a settings file located at "data/settings.xml".
 It is created/updated when you close the searcher.

 Files with typical binary file extentions (.exe, .obj, ...) are ignored.
 A full list can be found the "settings.xml".